costin-t/Php_clothes_site/README.md

 # Php_clothes_site

-Using PHP, I developed a website that incorporates XAMP and Oracle Database.
+The web application was developed using PHP, JavaScript, and HTML/CSS.
+To run the application, we utilized the XAMPP suite and Oracle Database.
+We had to use the oci8 extension for Oracle Database.

 ![picture](https://github.com/costin-t/Php_clothes_site/assets/104298934/1259efee-0722-4c30-aad2-80e2d877c4f6)
 ![Grafice](https://github.com/costin-t/Php_clothes_site/assets/104298934/5b4c3916-52da-4a45-a0ca-bc2f31ac1841)